DataStrategist/linuxRstuff/README.md

 ## User stuff

 `useradd x` add a user called x.
-Might have to sudo `passwd x` change the password for x
+Might have to sudo

+`passwd x` change the password for x

+`gpasswd -a x sudo` Add user to sudo group

 ## Port stuff
 If you have [ufw](https://help.ubuntu.com/lts/serverguide/firewall.html) installed, to open or close a port: